- Eye Care

 - Contact Us

 Keratoconus is a progressive eye disease that gradually causes thinning of the cornea, the front surface of the eye.
 As keratoconus progresses, the quality of the patient's vision deteriorates and contact lenses or glasses no longer become a satisfactory solution for most people.
-Turner Eye Institute is specialized in the treatment of patients with keratoconus and can offer a variety of services to improve the patient's vision and quality of life.
+At the Turner Eye Institute Dr. Chirag Patel specializes in the treatment of patients with keratoconus and can offer a variety of services to improve the patient's vision and quality of life, like Intacs, Conductive Keratoplasty (CK) and Corneal Cross Linking (CXL).

 At one time, an invasive corneal transplant was the only option for treating keratoconus.
 Today specialist surgeons are increasingly using intacs for keratoconus as well as a variety of new methods.
 Intacs are prescription inserts and are an exciting new option between contacts and a corneal transplant that may be the best possible option to stabilize the cornea and improve vision for people with keratoconus.
 Intacs for keratoconus are indicated when contact lenses and glasses are no longer suitable.